 In 2011, he joined the Ars Electroncia Futurelab in Linz where he was holding the position of a key researcher and artist, and explored large-scale dynamic and interactive environments as well as high-performance computing for multimedia processing, working closely with several high-profile clients in both art and industry.

-He re-joined the team of the Media Interaction Lab in late 2018, where he was employed already during his studies in Hagenberg, now linking his software skills to the fields of electronics and physical prototyping.
+He re-joined the team of the Media Interaction Lab in late 2018, where he was employed already during his studies in Hagenberg, now linking his software skills to the fields of electronics, physical prototyping, and generative manufacturing.